nguyenbeo/kubernetes-demo/README.md

 ## Scenario of this demo
 We have a micro service application running on Docker, we want to deploy the application on Kubenetes cluster.

-The following steps need to be carried out:
-* Create docker image for the app locally
-* Create a cluster
-* Deploy the app
-* Explore the app
-* Expose the app publicly
-* Scale the app

 ## Technologies
 * Java 11
 * Spring Boot 2